ibm-cloud-docs/assistant/intent-recommendations.md

 This feature is available to Plus or Premium plan users.
 {: note}

-See [Supported languages](/docs/services/assistant?topic=assistant-language-support) for information about the language support for this feature.

 Customer needs are represented in {{site.data.keyword.conversationshort}} as *intents*.
 If you have not defined intents yet, you can get started faster by asking Watson for help.
 Upload files with customer utterances from call center transcripts for the {{site.data.keyword.conversationshort}} service to analyze.
 Based on the insights it uncovers, the service recommends a base set of intents you should build to cover the most commonly occurring needs of your customers.

 As the subjects that your customers want to discuss change, you can use the intent user example recommendations feature to help keep your intents up-to-date and relevant over time.

+The following video provides a 3 1/2-minute overview of intent and intent user example recommendations.

+<iframe class="embed-responsive-item" id="youtubeplayer" title="Intent recommendations overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/64h59KqDY98?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

 Mine your existing data to do one of the following things:

 - [Get intent recommendations](#intent-recommendations-get-intent-recommendations)
 - [Get intent user example recommendations](#intent-recommendations-get-example-recommendations)

+See [Supported languages](/docs/services/assistant?topic=assistant-language-support) for information about the language support for this feature.

 ## Creating a user example source file
 {: #intent-recommendations-log-files-add}